 6) Palais Longchamp (Longchamp Palace)

-Located in the 4th arrondissement of Marseille, this architectural beauty is sure to take your breath away.
+Located in the 4th arrondissement of Marseille, the Palais Longchamp is sure to take your breath away.
 Built in the 19th century to celebrate the construction of the Marseille Canal, it houses two museums and beautiful gardens located behind the palace.
 The gardens are on the French Ministry of Culture’s list of Notable Gardens of France.
 The palace grounds and gardens can be seen free of charge.

 7) Musée d’histoire naturelle de Marseille (Natural History Museum)